Heart of a Dog: Plot

-Soon after, Sharikov returns, explaining that he has been granted a job by the Soviet State.
-He now spends his work-day catching and strangling stray cats.
-The Party, he says, is turning them into cheap fur coats for the working class.
-Soon after, Sharikov brings home a female co-worker, whom he introduces to the Professor as his common law wife.
+Sharikov soon returns, explaining that he has been granted a job by the Soviet government.
+He now spends his workday catching and strangling stray cats.
+The party, he says, is turning them into cheap fur coats for the working class.
+Soon, Sharikov brings home a female coworker, whom he introduces to the professor as his common law wife.

-Instead of giving them their own room as Sharikov demands, the Professor takes the woman aside and explains that Sharikov is the product of a lab experiment gone horribly wrong.
+Instead of giving them their own room, as Sharikov demands, the professor takes the woman aside and explains that Sharikov is the product of a lab experiment gone horribly wrong.
 The woman has been told that Sharikov was maimed fighting Admiral Alexander Kolchak's White Army in Siberia.
 Upon learning the truth, she leaves the apartment in tears.
 Seething with hatred, Sharikov vows to have her fired.
-Again Bormenthal beats up Sharikov and makes him promise not to do anything of the sort.
+Again, Bormenthal beats up Sharikov and makes him promise not to do anything of that sort.

-The following day, a senior Party official, patient and good friend of Professor Preobrazhensky, Pyotr Alexandrovich, arrives and informs the Professor that Sharikov has denounced him to the secret police or CHEKA.
-Explaining that nothing is going to happen to him due to the State's distrust of Sharikov, the Party official departs.
-When Sharikov returns, the Professor and Bormenthal order him to leave the flat permanently.
+The following day, a senior party official, patient and good friend of Professor Preobrazhensky, Pyotr Alexandrovich, arrives and informs the professor that Sharikov has denounced him to the secret police or Cheka.
+Explaining that nothing is going to happen to him because the government distrusts Sharikov, the party official departs.
+When Sharikov returns, the professor and Bormenthal order him to leave the flat permanently.
 Instead, Sharikov refuses and draws a revolver.
-Enraged, the Professor and Bormenthal pounce upon him.
+Enraged, the professor and Bormenthal pounce upon him.

-That night, an ominous silence reigns in the flat and the lights are left on for many hours after bedtime.
+That night, an ominous silence reigns in the flat, and the lights are left on for many hours after bedtime.
 Over the days that follow, the Professor and Bormenthal look far more relaxed than at any time before Sharikov's arrival.
-Eventually, the police arrive escorted by a beaming Schwonder.
+Eventually, the police arrive and are escorted by a beaming Schwonder.

-Bearing a search warrant, they demand that the Professor and Bormenthal produce Sharikov on pain of immediate arrest.
-Unintimidated, the Professor orders Bormenthal to summon Sharikov, who is changing back into a dog.
-The Professor explains the change as a natural phenomenon, although it's obvious to the reader that he and Bormenthal have simply reversed the operation.
-Followed by the now apoplectic Schwonder, the police depart.
+Bearing a search warrant, they demand the professor and Bormenthal to produce Sharikov on pain of immediate arrest.
+Unintimidated, the professor orders Bormenthal to summon Sharikov, who is changing back into a dog.
+The professor explains the change as a natural phenomenon, but it is obvious to the reader that he and Bormenthal have simply reversed the operation.
+Followed by the now-apoplectic Schwonder, the police depart.

-In the aftermath, the fully canine Sharik blissfully resumes his status as a gentleman's dog.
-However, in the ending of the book, he describes the Professor bringing home a human brain and removing the pituitary gland.
-This perhaps shows that Sharik retains some memories of his time as a human, or that Filip intends to carry out a similar experiment.
+In the aftermath, the fully-canine Sharik blissfully resumes his status as a gentleman's dog.
+However, in the ending of the book, he describes the professor to be bringing home a human brain and removing the pituitary gland.
+That perhaps shows that Sharik retains some memories of his time as a human or that the professor intends to carry out a similar experiment.